 I’m a woman of dichotomy – callused hands and a no-chip manicure.
-I believe most things in life can be solved with laughter and a glass of bubbly.
+I believe most things in life can be solved by laughing next to a friend over a shared glass of bubbly.

 I take gorgeous photos of weddings – that’s rather obvious.
 But that’s not what I consider to be my real job.
 As a photographer, what I really do for a living is remind you of what you felt the moment the photo was taken.

 Photos have allowed me to meet the spunky personality of my older sister.
 Without photos, her story would have been one of tragedy.
 Of a life stolen by leukemia moments after her 9th birthday.
 But thanks to boxes of printed photos and stacks of old albums, I know that Michele was the life of the party.
 I know she’d put on a home-theater performance at a moment’s notice.
 I know she would hug me to her side with the strongest of squeezes my 3-year-old self could survive.
 Thanks to baby photos, I know it was hard to tell who was who and I can understand why so many of our elementary school teachers would call me the wrong name.
 Little did they know how much it excited me to be called Michele.
 Looking through these photos has taught me the silly kind of facts we usually know about our loved ones because family members would recount stories of what was happening in the moment the photo was taken (like how her endearing nickname for me was Booger.
 If that’s not big sister love in all it’s orneriness I don’t know what is).

 And when I hold these photos in my hands, I can feel – over and over again – what it would be like to be in the room with her.